Blog / EPPP Pass Rates: First-Time, PsyD vs PhD, and Retakes

 EPPP pass rateEPPP fail ratehow hard is the EPPPEPPP pass rate PsyD vs PhDEPPP pass rate by programEPPP difficulty

-Here's the truth: the overall first-time pass rate for the EPPP hovers around 76 to 82%, depending on the year and the data source.
-That sounds manageable until you realize that means roughly 1 in 5 people fail on their first attempt.
-These are people who completed doctoral programs, clinical internships, and often postdocs.
+The first-time pass rate for the EPPP is roughly 78 to 82% nationally, depending on the year and data source (ASPPB reporting through 2024).
+That means about 1 in 5 candidates fail on their first attempt: people who completed doctoral programs, clinical internships, and often postdocs.
 Smart, hardworking people.

 I know because I was almost one of them.
 I scored 19% on my first practice diagnostic.
 If I'd walked into the real exam at that point, I'd be in the fail column.